Commission rates are under fire and on both sides of the transaction.

 Take the easy way out — blame your broker.
 “It’s my broker’s commission (truth), and they won’t let me discount it.”
 (Maybe true.
 Maybe not.)

-Hopefully, your broker has yours too.
-Most do, some do not.
-Before tossing this line out, you best know exactly where (your broker) stand on commission rebates.
+Hopefully, your broker has yours, too.
+Most do, and some do not.
+Before tossing this line out, you best know where your broker stands on commission rebates.

 5. ‘It’s the MLS’s fault.
 Or Zillow’s.
 Or Redfin’s.
 Or NAR’s

 More excuses, more passing the blame.
-No one else outside the possible exception of your broker sets your commission rate.
+Your commission rate is set by yourself, with the possible exception of your broker.

-If you’re going into a commission battle with a well-armed consumer, leave the blame behind, and focus on that value proposition.
+If you’re entering a commission battle with a well-armed consumer, leave the blame behind and focus on the value proposition.

 6. ‘No one asks their doctor or lawyer for a discount’.